hibernating-rhinos/RavenFS/Docs/markdown/client-api/browsing-searching.markdown

 ###Search Terms

-To retrieve all available search terms that you can use to look for files use the instuction:
+To retrieve all available search terms that you can use to look for files use the instruction:

 {CODE-START:csharp/}
 string[] searchTerms = await client.GetSearchFieldsAsync();